 The second is to take a local train from La Rochelle to Rochefort, and then bike 40km towards the island via local roads.

 Directions from Rochefort

-First, you have to get out of Rochefort, taking the famous Transbourdeur bridge, a moveable "boat-bridge" over the Charenton river, constructed in 1900 by engineer Ferdinand Arnodin, and today the only bridge like it still in existence.
+To get out of Rochefort, I tried taking the famous Transbourdeur bridge, a moveable "boat-bridge" over the Charenton river, constructed in 1900 by engineer Ferdinand Arnodin, and today the only bridge like it still in existence.
 Cinephiles will appreciate that the bridge featured in the opening scene of Jacques Demy's Les Demoiselles de Rochefort.

 The hour I came, unfortunately that amazing bridge had just closed, as a theatre troupe was using it do a circus show.
 Despite a local barman's eager insistence to the actors that they open the bridge just for me, the actors, dressed like 18th century captains, shook their heads and I was forced to detour over a 3km modern mega-bridge, where the trucks zoomed by so close that I was pushed into the railing; I eventually walked.

 From the bridge, one heads towards Brouage, a delight of a town, surrounded by a stone fortress, with several "creperies" and one quaint hotel, which one reaches by a series of country roads, including one that's trafficked by cars, with just a thin bike-lane alongside.

 After Brouage, it's a good idea to wave down local cyclists so as to find the inland roads that go to the bridge to Île d'Oléron (not marked on the map), so as to avoid the major thoroughfare that begins about 10km before the bridge.
 By chance, I found one such cyclist who indicated a country road that cut through a stretch of fields, although I soon (because of his bad directions) found myself back on that car-busy strip.